Chinese rock: The 2008 Olympics and the Sichuan earthquake

 A major drawback for the music scene in general was the cancellation of several events leading up to the 2008 Olympic Games, as well as the 2008 Sichuan earthquake.
-The 2008 Midi Modern Music Festival was cancelled (cancellation note) and delayed to October 2008, the Soilwork gig (preannouncement) had to be cancelled, as the band did not receive their visas and the German Esplanade in Chongqing was stopped by the organizers (change note).
+The 2008 Midi Modern Music Festival was cancelled and delayed to October 2008, the Soilwork gig had to be cancelled, as the band did not receive their visas and the German Esplanade in Chongqing was stopped by the organizers.

 The Sichuan earthquake in general shook the music scene and spawned dozens of "We are together" and "Think of Sichuan" gigs and charity events throughout Beijing and other cities.
 London Chinese Radio made a Special Earthquake Edition on their New Sounds of China podcast to cover this.

 The Shanghai Scene

 Historically more open to the outside, Shanghai is home to musicians from around the world.
 The unofficial home of the local jazz scene is JZ club while DJs and Electronic Producers frequently play The Shelter.
 Underground rock bands converge at Yuyintang.
 The 2010 World Expo and auxiliary events brought legal limitations to live performances and dried up venues temporarily, even censoring Shanghainese indie rock band Top Floor Circus.
 But since late 2010, Shanghai has seen a surge in concert goers, bands and live music venues with websites, blogs and independent record labels in English and Chinese dedicated to promoting concerts and artists.
 With Shanghai being the home of the most creative young talents, high school students also became well-involved in the city's rock scene.
 From 2010 to 2014, BRR Shanghai High School Music Festival held by The BRR Shanghai High School Music League (a coalition of the best high school musicians in Shanghai founded by Xu Qifei) grew increasingly influential and started the trend of high school music festivals in Shanghai.